mister-r/DistortionsAnalyzer/README.md

   - THD' = 100 * sqrt(sum(Uk*Uk*k*k/4)) / U1 [k=2..products_count+1]  - this is THD weighting used by BBC engeneers in 1950s, it addresses effect of greater audibility of higher order harmonics products.
 - Can run in manually controlled or batch mode:
  - Manually controlled mode first allows user to adjust level and then performs distortions analyzis with iteractively entered frequencies and 'labels' that used to mark graphics and raw file records.
  - Batch mode executes distortion analyzis tests on frequencies/labels gived from command line.
-It doesn't require user input so can me used in automated environment.
+It doesn't require user input so can be used in automated environment.
 - Wide customization options (see command line help)

-Preparing: Install Perl if you don;t have it, run cpan and one by one execute following commands in cpan console to install required Perl packages: install Audio::Wav install Math::FFT install Math::Trig install Math::Round qw(:all)
+Preparing: Install Perl if you don't have it, run cpan and one by one execute following commands in cpan console to install required Perl packages: install Audio::Wav install Math::FFT install Math::Trig install Math::Round

 Install gnuplot if you don't have it (if you want to get graphical spectrums images).
 For command line options help type: ./DistortionsAnalyzer.pl -h